ahntun20/COMP579/ReadMe.md

-# Waypoint-Based Reinforcement Learning for Robot Manipulation Tasks
+# Enhancing Waypoint-Based Reinforcement Learning with Self-Supervised Dense Reward Models

 This repository provides our implementation of Waypoint-Based RL.
 The videos for experiments can be found [here](https://youtu.be/MMEd-lYfq4Y)